etan18/Obsidian-Notes/Cognitive Science/cognitive architectures.md

 #cogsci1 #cogsci126

+Models of cognitive architecture aim to explain how the brain is organized to encode, consolidate, and recall information.
+These are strongly tied with mechanisms of [[memory]], [[perception]], and [[learning]].
 ## localization
 Localization of function is the notion that specific areas of the brain control specific aspects of who we are, which is to some degrees the way our [[brain]] actually works.
 - *Broca's area* controls [[language]], particularly speech production